Roy A. Periana: Career

 Periana has demonstrated several working examples of molecular catalysts based on electrophilic CH activation (generates positive charge on the C during CH cleavage) that operate in sulfuric acid (H_{2}SO_{4}) to convert methane to methyl bisulfate, the sulfate ester of methanol in high yield and selectivity.
 The two most prominent examples of this work involved the use of Hg(II) cations or a Pt(bpym)Cl2 complex.
 In addition to increasing the rate at which the CH bond is cleaved central to the success of this approach has been the use of the acid solvent to both activate the catalyst as well as "protect" the alcohol product through protonation reactions.

 Periana published an article in the multidisciplinary journal Science describing the use of main group trifluoroacetate salts of lead and thallium that convert a natural gas stream (comprising methane, ethane, and propane) to the respective trifluoroacetate esters.
 It was found that the system readily led to the rapid oxidation of the natural gas stream at 180 °C and was capable of reacting with a mixed gas stream or each alkane independently.

 He has since extended his work on CH activation, to examine the use of basic solvents to facilitate the activation of strong bonds.
 The fundamental strategy in this case is to develop catalysts that operate by nucleophilic CH activation that, in contrast of electrophilic CH activation, generates negative charge on the carbon during CH cleavage.
 The expectation is that in this case the strongly basic solvent can both activate the catalyst as well as "protect" the alcohol product by deprotonation.
 This is done by the use of non-innocent ligands that participate in the reaction by protonation or deprotonation.
 This allowed for the demonstration of the first example of aqueous base accelerated CH activation involving the use of a Ru(IPI)Cl3 pre-catalyst where IPI = 2,6-diimidizoylpyridine.
 This strategy has led to demonstration of CH activation by a Ru(II)(IPI)(OH)_{n}(H2O)_{m}| complex dissolved in aqueous KOH.
 As hoped, it was found that rates of CH activation are accelerated by increasing [KOH].

 Periana is currently the Director of the Scripps Energy & Materials Center, (SEMC).
-Periana's broad vision for SEMC is to bring together all the disparate skills and expertise in the activation of strong bonds in the small molecules CH_{4}, N_{2}, O_{2}, H_{2}O, and CO_{2} under one roof with the goal of developing a new generation of clean, cost-effective technologies for a sustainable planet in the 21st century.
+Periana's vision for SEMC is to bring together all the skills and expertise in the activation of strong bonds in the small molecules CH_{4}, N_{2}, O_{2}, H_{2}O, and CO_{2} under one roof with the goal of developing a new generation of clean, cost-effective technologies for a sustainable planet in the 21st century.